DanHefrman/test/Resource-Hub-Mark_II/experimental/Overflow/a-A-Cheat-Sheet-master/rough-draft/pages/z-test/wk9-quiz.md

 What are the overflow properties and values?

 -   visible: The overflow is not clipped.
-It renders outside the element's box.
+It renders outside the element’s box.
 This is default
 -   hidden: The overflow is clipped, and the rest of the content will be invisible
 -   scroll: The overflow is clipped, but a scroll-bar is added to see the rest of the content
 -   auto: If overflow is clipped, a scroll-bar should be added to see the rest of the content.